 No Footnotes.
 The New York Almanack prefers articles well grounded in sources.
 We encourage citation in the text, magazine or journalism style.
-Use links (in the text) to source materials when appropriate, and focus on citing new information your piece is providing, rather than more well established history.
+Use links (in the text) to source materials when appropriate, and focus on citing new information your piece is providing, rather than more well established facts.

 Include Images: Please include at least one (but up to three) photos, maps, or other illustrations.
 Also provide a one sentence description and the source of each image at the bottom of your submitted text.
 These images should be at least 820 pixels wide by 360 pixels tall, but not bigger than 1640 pixels by 720 pixels – jpg or png are best.
 Send them as an attachment to the same e-mail as your submission.

 Your Byline and Bio: At the bottom of your e-mail submission please include a short biography (3-4 sentences) describing your experience as it relates to the topic of your contribution.

 Ready To Submit?
 Send your submission via e-mail as an attached text document (such as Word) with your photo descriptions and sources at the bottom of the text.
 Attach your photos to the same e-mail (please do not embed them in the text).
-In the text of your e-mail include your short bio, and attach a photo of yourself.
-Send your submission to New York Almanack founder and editor John Warren at [email protected] Don’t hesitate to contact John with questions.
+In the text of your e-mail include your short bio.
+Send your submission to New York Almanack founder and editor John Warren at firstname.lastname@example.org.
+Don’t hesitate to contact John with questions.